mmenestret/jdegoes.github.io/_posts/2019-04-07-testable-zio.md

 ### Steps Toward Testability

-To incrementally refactor `inviteFriends` to be more testable, we're going to perform the following series of steps:
+To incrementally refactor `inviteFriends` to be more testable, we're going to perform the following series of refactorings:

 1. Introduce a type alias.
 2. Introduce a module for the database.